 PDF

-• Fayetteville: Fayetteville is the fourth-largest city in Arkansas and is located in the northwestern part of the state.
-It is a vibrant college town with a thriving arts and culture scene.
+• Fayetteville: Fayetteville is the state’s fourth-largest city and is situated in northwestern Arkansas.
+Fayetteville is a lively college town with a dynamic arts and culture community.

 Dry Counties in Arkansas Map